ollama4j/ollama4j/docs/docs/apis-ask/ask-with-image-urls.md

 sidebar_position: 4
 ---

-# Ask - With Image URLs
+# Generate - With Image URLs

 This API lets you ask questions along with the image files to the LLMs.
 These APIs correlate to